Frisco Lodge Innkeepers and Staff

 Jody continued to live in Frisco doing community service and telling many stories form the past until she passed in 2011.
 Charlie Anderson resided in Arizona City, AZ until he passed away in 2010.

-The owner’s of the Frisco Lodge, daughter Susan Anderson and husband Bruce Knoepfel, purchased the Lodge from Susan’s mother in 1985.
+The owner’s of the Frisco Lodge, daughter Susan Anderson and business partner Bruce Knoepfel, purchased the Lodge from Susan’s mother in 1985.
 Jody and Charlie divorced in the early 80’s.
 Charlie relocated to Minnesota and Jody stayed in Frisco.

 Shawn Bailey, is a Frisco native and has been involved with the Lodge for many years.
 Shawn has a passion for cooking, continually delighting guests with her latest culinary creations.
 Shawn has a wealth of knowledge about Frisco, Summit County, and the surrounding area.
 When not at the Lodge, Shawn enjoys spending time with 3 other generations of Baileys…her grandson, daughter, and father.